johnny49r/watt-iz/demo-projects/watt_iz_translator/WATT_IZ_TRANSLATE_README.md

 under .pio/libdeps/lvgl.

 ## Project Operation
-After booting swipe to the right to expose the language selection page.
-Press the 'Translate' button to begin a six second recording.
-When the recording has finished the voice recording will be translated by Google Speech To Text service.
-If the text is valid it will be sent to the Google Translate service.
-The output is text (in the "to" language).
-This text is then sent to Google Text To Speech service to provide voice in the desired language.
+After booting, swipe to the right to expose the language selection page.
+Press the 'Translate' button to begin a six second recording of your voice.
+When the recording has finished the voice recording will be translated by Google Speech-To-Text service.
+Text will then be shown in the "FROM" text box and sent to Google's Translate service.
+The translated text will be shown in the "TO" text box.
+This text is then sent to Google Text-To-Speech service to provide voice output in the selected language.
 When the translation is complete, the "from" and "to" text will be displayed on a separate page.
 Scroll up to return to the language selector page.

-## Adding Additional Languages
+## Adding Additional Languages to the Source Code
 Information about each language is contained in an array called "LanguageArray".
 Each element in the array is a structure of type 'language_info_t' whose elements are:
 * language_name : Name of the language.
 Example: "English", "Hindi(India)", etc.